agateau/filefind/README.md

     stf --include '*.cpp' --include '*.h' --exclude 'test/*'

+As a special case you can also specify include values with the `--include`, so

+    stf '*.cpp' '*.h'

+is the same as:

+    stf --include '*.cpp' --include '*.h'

 ### Running a command on matching files

 You can use the `--exec` option to run a command on a temporary file containing